 Students can attend classes in person or via interactive, streaming classroom presentations at class times.

 Master's candidates must register for the Certificate Program in addition to registering for their MS programs.
 Certificate Program students who are not pursuing a Master's degree are not available for federal financial tuition aid.

-Courses in the Certificate Program:
+Course Descriptions for the Courses in the Certificate Program:

 CSC 458 - Data Mining and Predictive Analytics I (3 sh)

 Many academic and commercial endeavors apply the techniques of data mining and predictive analytics to their data sets.
 Students taking this course will learn methods and software tools for locating and obtaining data of interest, for preparing data for semi-automated analysis, for interacting with software tools in analyzing data for patterns, for visualizing structural and dynamic patterns in data, and for designing systems that respond to patterns in data.
-Data cleaning and formatting require some programming in a modern scripting language.
+Data cleaning and formatting requires some programming in a modern scripting language.
 Other course activities include learning to use off-the-shelf software tools to accomplish the tasks of data analysis.

 CSC 459 - Introduction to Big Data (3 sh)

 This course explores key data management and analysis techniques, which deal with massive datasets to enable real-time decision-making in distributed environments, business intelligence in the Web, and scientific discovery